 Thaw In The Microwave

 I don't recommend relying on your microwave to thaw out your turkey, but it is possible.
-Of course, this is the fastest method- but it does require much more babysitting than the other two options.
+Of course, this is the fastest method- but it does require much more babysitting than the other two options and the results aren't always the best.

 How To Thaw Turkey In The Microwave

-- The microwave manual will also instruct you on how many minutes per pound you'll need as well as what power setting to use.
+- Check the manual for your microwave before getting started.
+It will tell you what size turkey will fit.
+It will also instruct you on how many minutes per pound you'll need as well as what power setting to use.

 - Remove all of the wrapping and packaging from your turkey (make sure there are no metal clips).

-- Place the turkey onto a microwave-safe dish or plate to catch any juices.
+- Place the turkey onto a microwave-safe plate with the breast side up.

 - A rough time estimate would be about 6 minutes per pound.